mdeloof/statig/README.md

         }
     }

-    // The `derive_state` macro will take the snake_case name and convert
+    // The `state_machine` macro will take the snake_case name and convert
-    // it to PascalCase to create the state variant.
+    // it to PascalCase to create the superstate variant.
 So `playing` becomes
     // `Playing`.
     #[superstate]
     fn playing(&mut self, event: &Event) -> Response {